dtcenter/METexpress/docs/Users_Guide/apps.rst

 Anomaly Correlation App
 _______________________

+The Anomaly Correlation app is designed for plotting anomaly correlations at different pressure levels in the atmosphere, and at different heights above the ground.

 An example of the Anomaly Correlation app user interface is shown in :numref:`apps_interface_anom_corr` This interface is similar to the one for Upper Air but has fewer selectable parameters.